Alan McManus: 2015/2016 season

-McManus started strongly in the 2015–16 season, reaching the quarter-finals of the first event, the Riga Open, with wins over Stephen Maguire, Judd Trump and others before losing to the eventual champion Barry Hawkins 2–4.
+McManus started strongly in the 2015–16 season, reaching the quarter-finals of the first event, the Riga Open, with wins over Maguire, Trump and others before losing to the eventual champion Hawkins 2–4.
 As McManus did not enter the Australian Goldfields Open, his first ranking event of the season came at the Shanghai Masters.
 He defeated Rory McLeod 5–4 to qualify for the tournament, and then defeated wildcard Yao Pengcheng 5–2, before losing 1–5 to Ding Junhui.

 After an early exit in the Paul Hunter Classic, McManus reached the quarter-finals of the Ruhr Open, losing 3–4 to Tian Pengfei.
 It was during his first-round match in this tournament that he and his opponent Barry Pinches broke the record for the longest official frame of snooker.
 The frame lasted for 100 minutes and 24 seconds, with Pinches eventually winning the frame, although McManus would go on to win the match.
 The record stood until April 2017.

-McManus qualified for the 2016 World Championship with comfortable victories over Michael Wasley, David Morris and Jimmy Robertson.
+McManus qualified for the 2016 World Championship with victories over Michael Wasley, David Morris and Jimmy Robertson.
 In the first round at the Crucible he defeated his fellow-countryman Stephen Maguire 10–7, before overcoming Ali Carter 13–11 in round two.
 His quarter-final saw him come from 9–11 down against John Higgins to take the final four frames and win 13–11, setting up his first semi-final appearance at the World Championship since 1993.
-In that semi-final he lost to Ding Junhui 11–17.
+In that semi-final he lost to Ding 11–17.
 His end-of-season ranking of 20 was the highest he had been in a decade.